-In local communities around Australia, BCNA Member Groups and members gather together to show support and pay tribute to women and their families affected by breast cancer.
+Throughout the year, BCNA Community Liaisons, Member Groups and members gather together to show support and pay tribute to people in their local community affected by breast cancer and their families.

-These events are called Mini-Fields of Women.
-They centre around a visual display of 100 Pink Lady silhouettes planted in the ground or on display, and often include a simple ceremony.
-Personal messages are displayed on the silhouettes by family and friends.
+These tribute events are called Mini-Fields of Women.
+They centre on an exhibition of 100 Pink Lady silhouettes planted in the ground or on display, and often include a simple ceremony.
+Family and friends are invited to write personal messages to be displayed on the silhouettes.

 How you can get involved

 Find a Mini-Field of Women event in your community